Verizon defends its 5G network's rocky start, throws shade at AT&T and T-Mobile

 "AT&T is trying to catch up in the deployment of LTE advanced feature, giving the impression that the network is speeding up compared to themselves ...
 The same thing that's been available for years."

-"Our 5G standards based mobile network commercially launched in December of 2018," said an AT&T spokesperson, pointing to a tweet from Assistant Vice President Jim Greer of a speed test pulling down over 1Gbps on its 5G E network.
-Ookla, which makes the Speedtest.net app, also named AT&T 5G E the fastest US network on Wednesday, the day of Verizon's 5G launch, based on speeds recorded over the first quarter of 2019.
+"Our 5G standards based mobile network commercially launched in December of 2018," said an AT&T spokesperson, pointing to a tweet from Assistant Vice President Jim Greer of a speed test pulling down over 1Gbps on its mobile 5G network (not 5G E).
+Ookla, which makes the Speedtest.net app, also named AT&T 5G the fastest US network on Wednesday, the day of Verizon's 5G launch, based on speeds recorded over the first quarter of 2019.

 "I think [Verizon's] spokesperson is trying to muddy the waters," AT&T's spokesperson continued in an email.
 "They can complain about marketing all they want (you might ask them about the removal of network claims from theirs), but the tests are clear, it is a different experience for our customers.
 That's exactly why we employ the word 'evolution,' to make clear that our 5G Evolution is a step in our path to 5G."